florianneukirchen/qgis_adjust_style/README.md

 #### Apply a map style to another project
 It even works to save the styles of one project and load them in another one if the layer names of the projects match.
 If not, you can still save the styles of all layers and apply them to individual layers by loading the respective QML file from the QGIS layer properties dialog.

-## Known Bugs / Limitations
-- Annotations (annotation layers) are not changed
-- Color ramps: color brewer ramps can not be modified

 ## Bug Tracker
 [https://github.com/florianneukirchen/qgis_adjust_style/issues](https://github.com/florianneukirchen/qgis_adjust_style/issues)